Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsedatatype.md

 # ListContactsResponseDataType

-Specifies the type of website, such as personal, business, or social media, associated with the contact.
-This string helps categorize the websites, enabling applications to display or process them according to their type.
+Specifies the type of website, such as personal, business, or social media.
+This categorization helps in understanding the nature of the website linked to the contact.

 ## Example Usage